Investing term

 Dumping investments into a drawdown because the pain of watching feels worse than the pain of missing the rebound.

-Panic selling is dumping investments during a sharp decline because watching the losses grow feels unbearable.
-It locks in losses that were only on paper and, worse, usually happens near the bottom — right before the rebound.
-It's the single most destructive thing a long-term investor can do, and the reason a written plan and pre-set rules exist.
+The problem is that it locks in losses that were only on paper and, worse, usually happens near the bottom — right before the rebound.
+Sharp declines and sharp recoveries tend to sit close together, so selling into the fear means crystallising the loss and then missing the snap-back.
+It's the single most destructive thing a long-term investor can do, and the reason written plans and pre-set rules exist.

 For example